 Two types of soda siphons are available for purchase.
 One type is a bottle that contains pre-carbonated water.
 (Some people call it a seltzer bottle.)
 Another type of soda siphon is a bottle of tap water with a plastic top screwed onto it.
 The plastic part contains a small carbon dioxide cartridge that carbonates the water as you expel it from the plastic siphon.

-As we’ve discussed in this shopping guide, a soda maker is a machine that adds carbon dioxide to tap water to create carbonated water.
+A soda maker is a machine that adds carbon dioxide to tap water to create carbonated water.
 The carbon dioxide cartridge fits inside the machine.

 Most soda makers can create far more carbonated water at a time than a soda siphon.